google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/index.md

       request.show();
     }

+Warning: In order to protect user privacy, invocation of <code>canMakePayment()
+</code> API is rate limited in Google Chrome.
+You'll receive "Quota exceeded"
+error when you call <code>canMakePayment()</code> too frequently within a short time range.

-Note: This is only optional.
-Users can still add a new payment method in the Payment Request UI in general.
+Note: Using <code>canMakePayment()</code> is optional.
+Users can still add a new payment method in the Payment Request UI.

 ## Putting them all together {: #putting-them-together}